OliPassey/AzAppRegistrationExpiry/README.md

 - User.Read
 - User.Read.All

-Create an Excel Sheet within Business OneDrive and add the ID to the .env file
+Create an Excel Sheet within Business OneDrive and add the ID to the .env file  (sourcedoc=xxx in the URL)
 Add SMTP Sending details to .env (AWS Simple E-Mail Service was used in development)